aymud/memory-mania/README.md

   - WebStorm
   - Visual Studio Code

+> [!TIP]
+>
-> This project utilizes TypeScript for type checking, ESLint for linting code, and Prettier for code formatting.
-This is to enforce coding standards, maintain code consistency, and catch potential issues
+> This project utilizes TypeScript for type checking, ESLint for
+> linting code, and Prettier for code formatting.
+This is to
+> enforce coding standards, maintain code consistency, and catch potential issues
 > early in the development process.
 > You can configure your code editor to automatically format code using the ESLint and Prettier config files.

-## Technologies and Concepts Used
+## `5`  ✨ Technologies and Concepts Used

 ### Why React?